 PAMM (Percent allocation management module) – This type of system allows a trader to distribute gains, losses, and fees on an equal percentage basis.
 Each account in the module will have the same percentage of returns as all the others, regardless of the size of the account.
-In effect, any investors are part of a pool which includes separate accounts and sub-accounts.
-All of which are traded by one professional trader or money manager who has a limited Power of Attorney.
+In effect, any investors are part of a pool that includes separate accounts and sub-accounts, all of which are traded by one professional trader or money manager who has a limited Power of Attorney.
 The money manager will have one master account, the equity of which equals the sum of all the balances held in the sub-accounts.

 Why a trader might choose to open a managed account

-There are a number of valid reasons for choosing to open a managed account.
-And there is a good selection of MAM, PAMM, and LAMM Forex brokers to pick from.
+There are a number of valid reasons for choosing to open a managed account, and there is a good selection of MAM, PAMM, and LAMM Forex brokers to pick from.
 A managed account provides a trader with maximum security, control, safety, and transparency.
 The process is really quite simple as well.
 First, an investor picks a reputable Forex broker and opens a trading account, and makes a deposit which only they will have access to.
-The difference with this type of account is that the money is added to a pool which is handled by a professional trader or money manager.
-The account holder is able to see exactly what is going on and if they aren’t all that happy with the way the money is being managed there is the option of revoking the Power of Attorney.
-An account holder isn’t locked in for any particular time and has the option to opt out should they want to.
+The difference with this type of account is that the money is added to a pool, which is handled by a professional trader or money manager.
+The account holder is able to see exactly what is going on, and if they aren’t all that happy with the way the money is being managed there is the option of revoking the Power of Attorney.
+An account holder isn’t locked in for any particular time, and has the option to opt out should they want to.

-Managed account systems provide traders with a safe and easy way to participate in the Forex world
+Managed account systems provide traders with a safe and easy way to participate in the Forex world.